What's On In Zurich End of April 2022 - NewinZurich - Your Guide To Living in Zurich

 What’s On In Zurich End of April 2022

-It’s not long now till Sechselaeuten and the Burning of the Böögg takes place on Monday 25th April.
-Also, do mark your diaries for Man’s World from 5th-8th May and why not enter our contest to win one of 5 pairs of tickets!
-Our contest for 3 tickets to Monet’s Immersive Garden Exhibition will be drawn on Sunday 24th April.
-On 7th May Zurich’s first Chocolate Rallye will be taking place so do buy your ticket and join the fun!
-On Sunday 8th May it’s Mother’s Day in Switzerland and we have 3 great prizes to be won.
-The Cherry Blossom / Chriesiwäg trail is a great place to visit right now and of course why not explore the best blossoms in Zurich too.
-The free Tulip Festival in Morges continues until 8th May with more tulips coming into flower every week.
-Another tip for flower lovers is a trip to the Insel Mainau on Lake Constance.
-You can find some more ideas, events and travel tips below.

-STREET FOOD PARK FESTIVAL AT ZURIC HB NOW TILL 1st MAY: The Street Food Park Festival has just opened at Zurich main station serving food from all over the world.
-It is on until 1st May.

-CHRIESIWÄG – CHERRY BLOSSOM TRAIL: The Cherry Blossom on the Trail on the Chriesiwäg should start coming into bloom apparently this weekend.
-Read all about the Chrisiewäg here.

-ENTER CONTEST FOR MONET’S IMMERSIVE GARDEN IN ZURICH!: The fabulous immersive exhibition about Claude Monet’s art is on now in Switzerland for the first time at the Lichthalle MAAG in Zurich.
-We have 3 pairs of tickets to be won.
-Enter the contest and find out more here.

-SPRING FESTIVAL AT THE BOTAICAL GARDENS ZURICH SUNDAY 24th APRIL: Why not pop down to the Botanical Gardens in Zurich to see their Spring Festival which is taking place from 11am – 5pm on Sunday 24th April.
-There will be a plant market, food stands, live music and lots of things for children.

-SEE PHOTOS OF SECHSELAEUTEN CELEBRATIONS HERE: See some photo highlights from a previous Sechselaeuten celebration and Children’s Parade here.

-THE NOSTAGLIE RIESENRAD FERRIS WHEEL IS IN ZURICH TILL 29th APRIL: The colourful Spring Ferris wheel is back in Zurich at Bürkliplatz and will be there until 29th April.
+THE NOSTAGLIE RIESENRAD FERRIS WHEEL ZURICH ENDS 29th APRIL: Last call for the colourful Spring Ferris wheel in Zurich at Bürkliplatz.
+The last day is 29th April.
 See details here

+LOOKING FOR A BIKE?
+VELO BOURSE VOLKETSWIL SAT 30th APRIL: See details of the Velobourse Bike Market in Volketswil on Saturday 30th April.
+See details here.

+STREET FOOD PARK FESTIVAL AT ZURICH HB TILL 1st MAY: The Street Food Park Festival is on at Zurich main station serving food from all over the world until 1st May.

+CHRIESIWÄG – CHERRY BLOSSOM TRAIL: The Cherry Blossom on the Trail on the Chriesiwäg is a wonderful expereince.
+Check the link in the article to find out the latest situation with the blossom.
+Read all about the Chriesiwäg here.

-BEST BLOSSOM SPOTS IN & AROUND ZURICH: Take a look here to find some great blossom spots in Zurich and beyond.
-In addition to the magnolia and cherry blossom there is also plenty of wisteria out now.
+BEST BLOSSOM SPOTS IN & AROUND ZURICH: Take a look here to find some great blossom spots in Zurich.
+Much of the cherry blossom and magnolia has finished but there is plenty of wisteria out now.
 See the locations here.

 ANNUAL MORGES TULIP FESTIVAL UNTIL 8th MAY: The stunning Morges Tulip Festival is taking place once again in the park by the lake in Morges.
 This free event attracts visitors from all over the world and is truly beautiful.
 It lasts until 8th May.
 Tip from a reader: please note that the first couple of weeks are often not as impressive as later on in the festival – although it varies each year.
 See details of the Morges Tulip Festival here.

-MAN’S WORLD AT HALLE 550 ZURICH 5th – 8th MAY: We have 5 pairs of tickets to be won for Man’s World 2022 taking place at Halle 550 in Zurich Oerlikon from 5th – 8th May.
-The contest will be drawn on 29th April.
+MAN’S WORLD AT HALLE 550 ZURICH 5th – 8th MAY: Man’s World 2022 taking place at Halle 550 in Zurich Oerlikon from 5th – 8th May.
+The contest will be drawn at midnight on 29th April.
 Read all about Man’s World 2022 and enter the contest here.

 GEOMETRIC OPULENCE EXHIBITION AT HAUS KONSTRUKTIV TILL 8th MAY: Don’t miss this interesting exhibition currently on at Haus Konstruktiv until 8th May.
 See details here.